helenpavlenkohelen/SteamNestOasis/README.md

 ### Technologies

--   Programming language: React, TypeScript\ -
+-   Programming language: React, TypeScript\

--   Framework: Vite -
+-   Framework: Vite

--   Styles: CSS3, SCSS -
+-   Styles: CSS3, SCSS

--   Development Tools: Git, GitHub, VS Code -
+-   Development Tools: Git, GitHub, VS Code

--   Plugins: React, TypeScript, Vite for optimization and ease of development -
+-   Plugins: React, TypeScript, Vite for optimization and ease of development

 ## Functionality

--   Mobility: A sauna on wheels that can be moved to any corner of Canada. -
+-   Mobility: A sauna on wheels that can be moved to any corner of Canada.

--   Relaxation: Built-in functions to maintain temperature, humidity and comfort. -
+-   Relaxation: Built-in functions to maintain temperature, humidity and comfort.

--   Interactive interface: Simple and intuitive interface for booking sessions and managing sauna settings.-
+-   Interactive interface: Simple and intuitive interface for booking sessions and managing sauna settings.

 ### Contacts

--   Author: Elena Pavlenko -
+-   Author: Elena Pavlenko

--   Email: elenahtc25102013@gmail.com -
+-   Email: elenahtc25102013@gmail.com

--   GitHub: github.com/helenpavlenkohelen -
+-   GitHub: github.com/helenpavlenkohelen

--   LinkedIn: linkedin.com/in/elena-pavlenko-340856234 -
+-   LinkedIn: linkedin.com/in/elena-pavlenko-340856234